2025-2026 Academic Catalog

 CRIM 200 - Introduction to Criminology (3 Hours)

 This course is an introduction to the study of crime from a sociological perspective.
 The course will be an examination of sources of crime, society's reaction to crime, and the criminal justice system.
-The course is organized around the three main agents that comprise the criminal justice system: policing, courts/law, and corrections, and the three main structural of concern to sociologists: race, class, and gender.
+The course is organized around the three main agents that comprise the criminal justice system: policing, courts/law, and corrections, and the three main structural factors of concern to sociologists: race, class, and gender.
 The course concludes with an analysis of the basic sources of crime and how well the objectives of the system are being achieved through current processes and policies.
 The course goals focus on critical thinking and evaluation of the common practices utilized within the current system.
 C21:CL,DI,SS.

 Curriculum: CL,DI,SS